CandlePlatforms/devdocs/docs/validate/validator-faq.md

 Yes, you have to run both a sentry and a validator node.

-The Polygon ecosystem and architecture demands that you run a sentry + validator setup to ensure that your validator node is not exposed to the public and only your sentry node is.
+The Candle ecosystem and architecture demands that you run a sentry + validator setup to ensure that your validator node is not exposed to the public and only your sentry node is.

 Your sentry node gleans information / blocks from the network and then relays them to the validator for validation.